 The tutors reading your statement see much more value in picking out a certain experience or placement than truly reflecting on the time you spent there.

 By reflection, we mean providing context: what happened, what you learnt and how this experience would affect your life as a doctor.
 Taking a deep dive into any topic demonstrates far more to tutors than simply showing off the quantity of experience.
 They want to see skills you are expected to develop during university such as critical thinking and organisation.

 6. You’re not alone if you’re applying to Cambridge from a state school!

-The staff and current students both reinforced this by saying that once you’re at Cambridge, you’re all a part of the same family.
+Each year, the staff and current students both reinforce this by saying that once you’re at Cambridge, you’re all a part of the same family.
 You are unified by the fact that you’re all Cambridge students, not the school type you were at before university.

 Keep these 6 key takeaways in mind when you’re applying to Cambridge this year.